oznogon/gattaibushido-public/playbooks/_playbook_template.md

 If you haven't already, now go back through the sheet and take note of all of your choices, copying them to the attached Pilot Record Sheet.
 From now on that will be your main game details reference, but keep this playbook worksheet around to in can you need to go back and revive your inspiration!

-**Finally:** Not enough options for you?
+**Advanced:** Not enough options for you?
 Want to tweak the choices, or roll with something else?
 Got your eye on a different Robo entirely?
 Coach has all the details and is here to help you, just ask him!

 **Welcome to Battle School, Freshman!**

-[INSERT CHIBI PORTRAIT ART]
+[INSERT CHROMA CHIBI PORTRAIT ART]

-# FINAL: The Pilot Record Sheet

-(TBD: A record of all the character numbers generated through the playbook process; etc; PENDING PLAYTEST PROGRESS)

-# QUICK REFERENCE RULES

-**Note to Gray Pawn:** I want a small section of quick-ref rules if possible.
-Thoughts so far:

-## Basic Charge Techs:

-* **Boost Strike (Assist):** Increase the Strike Range for your Team's next Counter. **Cost:** 2 Charges per +1 to Strike
-* **Restore Buffer (Story/Assist):** Restore spent Buffer tokens to yourself or another Pilot. **Cost:** 2 Charges per 1 Buffer token restored.
-* **AGSOMAFA!
-(Assist):** Permanently Remove a card from play, gain its rank in immediate Charges.